Fort Wayne's Promenade Park opens

 The park ‘s opening was pushed back from June 21-23 because the wet spring made it hard for construction crews to get work done on certain parks.
 One of those areas was the Parkview Tree Canopy Trail.
 The elevated trail runs from the Wells Street Bridge to near the Harrison Street Bridge.
 Another was the water-jet Rotary Fountain, made possible through $200,000 from Rotary Club of Fort Wayne.

-Funding for the $17.1 million park came from Legacy funds — originating from an initial $75 million trust fund created from proceeds from the 35-year lease of City Light and Power utility infrastructure to Indiana Michigan Power as well as the proceeds from the sale of that infrastructure once the lease ended in 2010, Indiana Regional Cities Initiative money from the northeast Indiana region’s $42 million focused on quality-of-place projects, and private donations.
+Funding for the park came from Legacy funds — originating from an initial $75 million trust fund created from proceeds from the 35-year lease of City Light and Power utility infrastructure to Indiana Michigan Power as well as the proceeds from the sale of that infrastructure once the lease ended in 2010, as well as Indiana Regional Cities Initiative money from the northeast Indiana region’s $42 million focused on quality-of-place projects, along with private donations.

 Among the amenities of the park: